 The types of insulin are:

 Fast-acting insulin.
-Tale fast-acting insulin with meals.
+Take fast-acting insulin with meals.
 You have to eat within 15 minutes of taking it.

 Intermediate-acting insulin.
 Intermediate-acting insulin takes longer to start working than fast-acting insulin.
 But it stays in your bloodstream longer.